LinZiyuu/Container-Security-Notes/kubernetes/mount.md

 }

 func (rc *reconciler) reconcile() {
 	// Unmounts are triggered before mounts so that a volume that was
 	// referenced by a pod that was deleted and is now referenced by another
 	// pod is unmounted from the first pod before being mounted to the new
 	// pod.
 	rc.unmountVolumes()

 	// Next we mount required volumes.
 This function could also trigger
 	// attach if kubelet is responsible for attaching volumes.
 	// If underlying PVC was resized while in-use then this function also handles volume
 	// resizing.
-    rc.mountAttachVolumes()
+	rc.mountOrAttachVolumes()

 	// Ensure devices that should be detached/unmounted are detached/unmounted.
 	rc.unmountDetachDevices()
 }

 func (rc *reconciler) unmountVolumes() {